 Locate ways to structure data objects inside information organisation and retrieval systems.Cross-reference databases, metadata and mark-up languages.
 Search for ways to make indexing tools more effective.
 Address global bibliography standards.

 Start your career with Curtin’s globally recognised courses and extensive industry connections.
 Through OUA, our online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
 Curtin is a global university with a vibrant culture of innovation and collaboration and is ranked in the top one per cent of universities worldwide.

 You won't be able to enrol into this subject if you've already successfully completed or currently enrolled in the following subject(s) as they are considered anti-requisites due to the similarity of the content.

 Basic principles involved in structuring information objects and creating the metadata which makes them retrievable.
-Topics include information structures, hypertext, markup languages, databases, automatic and derived indexing, metadata and description, document type definitions and schemas, indexing languages and standards and subject analysis.
+Topics include information structures, hypertext, databases, automatic and derived indexing, metadata and description, document type definitions (DTDs) and schemas, indexing languages, and standards and subject analysis.